itsays-zqc/my-website/docs/test/v2_core/6Simulation.md

 ## 6.1 FDE

-Add a FDE solver to current project with the code `type='FDE'`.
+Incorporate an FDE solver into the current project using the code `type='FDE'`.

 ```python
 add(